haoranduan28/haoran-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Dr Haoran Duan is a research scientist at Newcastle University with research interests including computer vision, multimodal learning and internet of things.
-He is a member of IEEE and a member of China Computer Federation.
+He is a member of IEEE.
 He has strong publications in IEEE TIP, IJCV and IEEE TPAMI.
 He is also interested in transfering the research outputs to products.
 {style="text-align: justify;"}